IRS Tax Forms & Retroactive Statements

 |8233||Instructions||Retroactive statement 8233|

 Form W-8BEN (Certification of Foreign Status of Beneficial Owner for Unites States Tax Withholding - Individuals) is for foreign individuals to provide their identifying information in Part I and certify in Part III that they are not U.S. taxpayers.
 The Form W-8BEN is also used to exempt certain types of payments from the 30% federal income tax withholding required under U.S. tax law (see Part II).
-For a valid tax treaty exemption, the recipient must provide a U.S. tax identification number.
+For a valid tax treaty exemption, the recipient must provide either a U.S. tax identification number on line 5 or a foreign tax identification number on line 6.

 Form W-8BEN-E (Certification of Foreign Status of Beneficial Owner for Unites States Tax Withholding - Entities) is the most common form used by foreign entities to certify their status under the following two withholding regimes under US tax law: (1) Internal Revenue Code (IRC) Chapter 3 withholding of tax on US source income of foreign entities, and (2) IRC Chapter 4 withholding of tax to enforce reporting on certain foreign accounts pursuant to the Foreign Account Tax Compliance Act (FATCA).
 Entities are required to provide their identifying information as well as FATCA classification type in Part I, and certify in Part XXIX the entity as not a US person and the entity’s status under FATCA.
 Part III of the form is used to claim a treaty exemption for certain types of payments from the 30% federal income tax withholding required under Chapter 3.
-Parts IV-XXVIII of the form contain separate certifications for each type of FATCA classification for which entities need only focus on the particular section that corresponds to their FATCA classification type selected in Part I. For a valid tax treaty exemption, the recipient must provide a U.S. tax identification number.
-(Note: Instructions to Form W-8BEN-E will be added as soon as issued by the Internal Revenue Service).
+Parts IV-XXVIII of the form contain separate certifications for each type of FATCA classification for which entities need only focus on the particular section that corresponds to their FATCA classification type selected in Part I. For a valid tax treaty exemption, the recipient must provide a U.S. tax identification number on line 8 or Foreign tax identification number on line 9b.

 Form W-8ECI (Certification of Foreign Person's Claim that Income is Effectively Connected with the Conduct of a Trade or Business in the U.S.) is for exemption from withholding on income effectively connected with a trade or business in the United States.
 The form stipulates that the foreign entity files yearly U.S. tax returns to report all income claimed to be effectively connected with a U.S. trade or business.
 In order for the form to be completed properly, a U.S. tax identification number must be provided.